satellogic/open-impact/README.md

 ## Install

 We use conda so we can isolate, and replicate, the working environment across computers.
 We also use jupyter notebooks running python to explore the data.
+The following instructions are tested both on MacOS 10.13.3 and Ubuntu 16.04 (Xenial).

 To run this notebooks:
 * [Install anaconda](https://conda.io/docs/installation.html)